jechol/repro_slow_calc_load/README.md

 mix run bench/bench_postgres.exs
 ```

+Note: There is also an ETS benchmark available at `mix run bench/bench_ets.exs`, but it's not meaningful for performance comparison due to missing indexes.

 ## Expected Results

 The benchmark results will show that DSL-based calculation loading is approximately 10 times slower than manual calculation loading.